 Most people develop warts on their hands at some time in their life.
-They are harmless, and only matter because of their appearance – in fact, some children seem quite pleased with their warts.
-In the UK, family doctors treat 2 million patients for warts each year (Prescriber 2008;19:46–50).
+They are harmless, and only matter because of their appearance.
+In the UK, family doctors treat 2 million patients for warts each year (Prescriber 2008;19:46–50), and 5–30% of children and young adults have warts (Br J Dermatol 2014;171:696–712).
 They seem to be most common between the ages of 12 and 16 years.

 There are two main types of warts on the hands or face: